“Any one with subchorionic bleeding during pregnancy? I need advice. Is it dangerous in pregnancy?” a mum asked us on theAsianparent app.

 - Don’t use a tampon or douche when you have bleeding

-- It is advised to avoid strenuous activity, heavy lifting, or excessive exercise.
-Also avoid standing for long periods of time.
+- Avoid strenuous activity, heavy lifting, or excessive exercise.
+Also, avoid standing for long periods.

 - Your doctor may advise you to take bed rest and avoid sex until the hematoma dissolves and disappears.